 Each of these carriers offers several Medicare Advantage plans and provide everything from basic coverage to comprehensive health and drug coverage.

-Most people over the age of 65 are eligible for Medicare New Mexico.
+Most people age 65 and older are eligible for Medicare New Mexico.
 To be eligible you must:

 - be a citizen or permanent resident of the United States for the past 5 or more years

-If you’re under the age of 65, you may also qualify for Medicare New Mexico if you:
+If you’re under age 65, you may also qualify for Medicare New Mexico if you:

 - have a permanent disability